 Attacks around the country kill 12 while US forces clash with al-Qaeda fighters.

-Iraqi interior ministry data shows 1,850 civilian deaths in Iraq in the month of November
+Iraq’s interior ministry data shows 1,850 civilian deaths in Iraq in November

 Iraqi troops backed by US attack helicopters fought fighters for several hours in central Baghdad on Friday.